aubble/goTunneLS/README.md

 ## Description

 TLS wrapper in go!
-Wrap existing connections in TLS to bypass annoying DPI (deep packet filtering) if you're say using SSH and being blocked, or to just protect your connections.
+Wrap existing connections in TLS to bypass annoying DPI (deep packet filtering) from blocking your ssh connection or just protect insecure connections.

 ## Install